-This is was my first visit to Spiel in Essen.
-I spent two days by hanging around this event.
-My Goal #1 was to find new clients and find the old ones.
-Goal #2 was to play and to bring a few games back home.
+This was my first visit to Spiel in Essen, and I spent two days at the event.
+My primary goal was to find new clients and reconnect with the old ones.
+My second goal was to play some games and bring a few back home.

-I really enjoyed SPIEL in Essen and I will try to visit the next one in 2013.
+Overall, my experience at SPIEL in Essen was enjoyable, and I plan to attend the next one in 2013.